SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0101 DEFINITIONS

-(a) Explorations.
-Whenever the word "explorations" is referred to in these rules, it shall mean geological, geophysical and other surveys and investigations, including seismic methods for the discovery and location of oil, gas or other mineral prospects, and which may or may not involve the use of explosives.
+(b) "Explorations" means geological, geophysical, and other surveys and investigations, including seismic methods for the discovery and location of oil, gas, or other mineral prospects.

 History Note: Authority G.S.
 113‑391;